 top of page

-• Dr Joseph Nightingale
+Dr Joseph Nightingale

-15 Best Email Marketing Practices for 2023
+15 Best Email Marketing Practices for 2024

 Sending out emails but getting little response?
 You're not taking full advantage of the best email marketing practices.
 Email marketing is by far the most effective digital marketing strategy in your arsenal today – if you know how to use it.

 Consider: 4 out of 5 marketers swear they'd rather quit social media than give up email marketing.
-Email is, after all, the most popular communication medium ever – over 4 billion daily email users are sending and receiving 306 billion emails per day.
+Email is, after all, the most popular communication medium ever – over 4 billion email users are sending and receiving 306 billion emails per day.

 Far from the premature proclamations that 'email is dead,' it continues to produce $44 for every $1 spent – the highest ROI of any channel.

-But achieving this staggering benefit means using the latest email marketing practices for 2023.
+But achieving this staggering benefit means using the latest email marketing practices for 2024.
 To maximise your success, I've compiled a must-read list of best practices honed and learned from helping our clients.

 Let's get started!

-Best Email Marketing Practices 2023
+Best Email Marketing Practices 2024

 1. Personalise your emails